MEGA65/open-roms/CONFIG.md

 Needs about 650 bytes in KERNAL segment (if both normal and turbo are enabled, about 950 bytes are needed, as they share some code).
 If unsure - enable.

-### `CONFIG_TAPE_TURBO_AUTOCALIBRATE`

-Extends the tape turbo load functionality by ability to adjust to tape speed differences.

-Needs about 100 bytes in KERNAL segment.
-If unsure - enable for Datasette or other tape recorder, disable for digital solutions like Tapuino.

 ### `CONFIG_TAPE_NO_KEY_SENSE`

 Enable this option if you are using a tape interface adapter with some audio signal source connected.
 These adapters lack key sense functionality, so the computer is unable to tell whether Play got pressed or not - with this option ROM will assume Play got pressed after imppulses start arriving from the tape.